 Damages and Compensation for Head-on Collisions

 Under California law, if you sustained injuries because of someone else’s negligence or recklessness you have the right to demand full and fair compensation from the party at fault for your losses.
 In a fatal motor vehicle accident involving wrongful death, certain immediate family members close to the person who was killed may seek compensation.
-The experienced Newport Beach car accident lawyers at Sam & Ash, LLP can work with you to pursue all the compensation available to you after a motor vehicle accident caused by someone else’s negligence.
+The experienced Newport Beach car accident lawyers at Sam & Ash Injury Law can work with you to pursue all the compensation available to you after a motor vehicle accident caused by someone else’s negligence.

 In general, we help victims of head-on collisions seek damages for: